paganism/check_https_validation/README.md

 ```
 Delimiter is '\n'.

-Script read this file and transform data to list.
-After script tries to get every url in list asynchronously with ssl verification.
+Script reads this file and transform data to list.
+After that script tries to get every url data in list asynchronously with ssl verification.
-If verification proceed, url writes to file in current directory with name 'Valid', otherwise 'Unvalid'.
+If verification succeeded, url writes to file with name 'Valid' in current directory, otherwise 'Unvalid'.

 Script is written for python3.6.